hardijabar0/game/README.md

 2. Download the bot from the release page.
 3. Use the terminal to navigate to the bot folder location where the index is located (dorito.js or index.js)
 4. Type npm install
-5. To start the bot make sure you're terminal is still navigated to the bot folder then type " node . " or "node index.js " or " node dorito.js "
+5. To start the bot make sure your terminal is still navigated to the bot folder then type " node . " or "node index.js " or " node dorito.js "
 6. I recommend learning how the terminal works as well as entering directories using cd in the terminal.

 # Troubleshooting